 Ray Kurzweil, director of engineering at Google, also claims that the biological parts of our body will be replaced with mechanical parts and this could happen as early as 2100.

-I don’t feature body parts replaced by machines but by digital “sims” — 3D holographic projections.
+I don’t feature body parts replaced by machines but entire people replaced by digital “sims” — 3D holographic projections.
 In Stellarnet Rebel, there are sim copies of a living person — Hax — and they help him run the Tech Center in Asteria Colony.
 In Stellarnet Prince, one of the characters is a sim of a deceased person (I won’t say whom, so no spoilers), whose knowledge, memories, personality, voice and physical appearance are programmed into what is essentially a virtual ghost, linked to the Net.

 I’m getting all kinds of worked up whenever these parallels occur, not because I think I’m original or special.
 Heck, no. SF authors have been predicting the future, extrapolating technology and incorporating social issues into their stories for decades.
 And a lot of these ideas have been around awhile.
 I got the idea for J’ni’s “bracer” from an article in Omni magazine about wearable computers — back in the 1980s.